 Select Add classification at the bottom of the context window.

-To complete your classification and persistently label (tag) the database columns with the new classification metadata, select Save in the top menu of the window.
+To complete your classification and persistently label (tag) the database columns with the new classification metadata, select Save in the Classification page.

 Audit access to sensitive data